Rated 'Excellent' on Trustpilot

 Who is affected by vaginal atrophy

 The majority of women who suffer from vaginal atrophy are going through perimenopause, menopause or are post-menopausal.
-Our latest research of over 1,500 women going through all stages of menopause revealed that 40% of women experience vaginal atrophy and 41% more women going through perimenopause experience vaginal infections than those in menopause.
+Our survey of over 1,500 women going through all stages of menopause revealed that 40% of women said they experienced vaginal atrophy, and 41% more women going through perimenopause experienced vaginal infections compared to those in menopause.

 A small number of breastfeeding women, and some women who are taking birth control pills with a level of oestrogen may also suffer from vaginal atrophy.
 Those who do not engage in regular sex may also be at risk.
 You may also enjoy 'Best and worst foods for sex drive'.